-Not every product needs to be on the blockchain.
+Not every product belongs on a blockchain.

-Not every product needs their NFTs.
+Not every product needs NFTs.

 Other Newsletter Issues: